basilforlife/redlight_approach/README.md

 pytest
 ```

-macOS: Start XQuartz from the application folder.
-This must be running in order to use the `-g` (graphical) option.

 ### Typical Use

-Run the default scenario with the graphical simulation:
+Run the default scenario with the `-g` (graphical) option:\
+Note: on macOS, XQuartz must be running in order to use the graphical option.
+Start XQuartz from the application folder.
 ```
 python simple_comparison.py -c parameter_files/original.json -g
 ```